-Nationwide Children’s Hospital will host its Second Annual Myology Course in August 2013.
-Featuring faculty from Nationwide Children’s Hospital, the Ohio State University, and the NCH/OSU Muscle Group, the course is oriented toward MD and PhD trainees, with a goal of providing an up-to-date and expert survey of neuromuscular diseases.
-The expert faculty will address clinical syndromes, mechanisms of pathogenesis, molecular therapeutics, and aspects of career development.
+Nationwide Children’s Hospital will host its Second Annual Myology Course in August 2014.
+Featuring faculty from Nationwide Children’s Hospital, The Ohio State University and the NCH/OSU Muscle Group, the course is oriented toward MD and PhD trainees, with a goal of providing an up-to-date and expert survey of neuromuscular diseases.
+The expert faculty will address clinical syndromes, mechanisms of pathogenesis, molecular therapeutics and aspects of career development.

-Thanks to the generous support of the Parent Project Muscular Dystrophy and the Muscular Dystrophy Association, there is no cost for this course or for lodging.
+Thanks to the generous support of the Parent Project Muscular Dystrophy, there is no cost for this course or for lodging.
 Trainees will be responsible for airfare to Columbus.
 Breakfast and lunch will be provided each day, but dinner will only be provided on Thursday night.

 For information on the 2014 Myology Course, please contact Kevin Flanigan.